Sonia-96/MyStudyNotes/Network & Security/Network.md

 - a P2P protocol, used for sharing large files
 - How to find peers?
-  - Originally, trackers servers track who are sharing the data via HTTP
+  - Originally, servers track who are sharing the data via HTTP
   - Now, use a distrbuted hash table.
 You just need to know about one of your connected peer to bootsrap your peers list.
 - originally used TCP, but now switch to UDP (uTP - UDP Torrent Protocol)